QuickFastly/NR-wiki/docs/Nova-Regna/World/Inhabitants/Human.md

     </table>
   </div>

 Humans (H. sapiens) are humans, you know what they are already, I'm not about to write my own whole [wikipedia article](https://en.wikipedia.org/wiki/Human) for them.
-They come in [[../Cultures & Ethnicities/index|many varieties]].
+They come in [[../Cultures & Ethnicities/Cultures & Ethnicities|many varieties]].

 They are distinct from [[./Spirits|Spirits]] due to their lack of anything special or unique.